Maruti Suzuki goes upmarket in India with new seven seater

 "This is really a big challenge for us to go into this segment because we have no experience selling that sort of product so far," Takeuchi told reporters.

-But the market is evolving fast and without a premium multi-purpose vehicle (MPV) Maruti risks losing share to rivals, Takeuchi said.
+But the market is evolving fast and without a premium multi-purpose vehicle (MPV), a segment it expects will grow, Maruti risks losing share to rivals, Takeuchi said.

+He said Maruti was investing to double its annual production capacity to 4 million cars by the end of the decade from 2.2 million today, an expansion he expects will also double the company's turnover.

 Maruti, majority owned by Japan's Suzuki Motor 7269.T, made its name as a mass market car brand offering affordable prices and low maintenance costs.
 When it comes to premium cars, or those typically priced above 2 million rupees, buyers tend to turn to the likes of Toyota Motor 7203.T or Volkswagen VOWG_p.DE, say analysts.

-Now there is a growing crop of Indians splurging on bigger, fancier cars, driving up sales of sport utility vehicles (SUVs) and MPVs that have touched record levels in the post-COVID spending boom.
+Post-COVID, more Indians are splurging on bigger, fancier cars with touchscreen displays and sunroofs, driving up sales of sport utility vehicles (SUVs) and MPVs that have nearly doubled over the last five years, industry data shows.

-Such vehicles made up more than 50% of total cars sold in the country last fiscal year versus 28% five years ago, industry data showed.

 Meanwhile, the share of small and compact cars priced below 1 million rupees slipped to 60% of India's total car sales last fiscal year, from around 85% in fiscal year 2018-19.
 This is expected to fall further.